-Here is a basic rundown of some ways in which hardwood floors are sustainable and eco-friendly to our environment.
+Here is a basic rundown of some ways in which wide plank hardwood floors can be sustainable and eco-friendly.

 SOLID HARDWOOD FLOORS